-Atualizado: 17 de Out de 2019
+Atualizado: 16 de Nov de 2020

 There are three channels of communication used by humans: audible, visual, and tactile.
-Each channel is subject to many levels of communication failure, regarding lost of information and noise.
+Each channel is subject to many levels of communication failure, regarding the loss of information and noise.
 Communication issues can lead to several problems, including improper use that leads to wrong or unsatisfying results.
 The more features embedded into a solution, the more complex the communication becomes.
 Get a piece of furniture as an example.
 A poorly written instructions manual will most definitely make you waste many hours to assemble it in place then a well-designed one.

 The crazy race towards growing profits and lower production costs has produced low-quality solutions in some cases.
 Usually, it's not very hard to find out that everything is wrong with them: design, UX/UI, materials, durability, customer support.
 Normally, they display appealing prices.
 Stay away from them.
 Remember that creating a reasonable product takes time and money.
 If you believe in a state-of-the-art product that costs as much as a banana, you are only fooling yourself.

 The amount of effort and time necessary to coordinate QA tests is proportional to its complexity.
 Add to this that companies are doubling down on how fast they can go through a project's life-cycle and quickly deploy products into the market, and you will get an appropriate scenario for disaster.